-A variety of other internal organs are vital for the human body to work properly.
-The stomach, which is located between the small intestine and esophagus, is responsible for processing food and moving it along.
-The liver, located on the right of the body under the ribs, is the second largest organ next to the skin and the largest internal organ; it's responsible for making bile, handling nutrients from food, and removing toxins from the body.
+The bulk of the body’s organs reside in the torso, usually in or just beneath the ribcage.
+One of the main roles of the ribcage is actually to protect these organs from accidental damage or injury.
+Most of the digestive and respiratory systems are housed here.
+The stomach, for instance, which is located between the small intestine and esophagus, is responsible for processing food and moving it along to the intestines.
+The liver, located on the right side of the body under the ribs, is responsible for making bile, processing nutrients from food, and removing toxins from the body.
 Lungs, which are located in the center of the chest, bring oxygen into the body and remove carbon dioxide.
 Two kidneys are located in the middle of the back below the rib cage and are responsible for taking water and waste from the blood in order to form urine.

 The human heart is perhaps the most essential and complex human organ, though again a lot of this depends on perspective.
 It is responsible for pumping blood to every part of the body through a network of veins and arteries.
 There are four chambers that make up the heart, two ventricles and two atria, and together the organ is about the size of an adult fist.
 It’s typically set at an angle, and is located behind the sternum on the left side of the body.
 In most people it beats about 100,000 times a day, or about 40 million times a year.

 The brain is another organ that often comes to mind when people think about things that are essential.
 It is responsible for controlling all the actions of the body and regulating chemical activity, particularly hormonal balance; it is also crucial for things like language processing and communication.
 It weighs about 3 pounds (1.36 kg).
 The cerebrum is what makes up 85 percent of its total weight, and the brain as a whole is comprised of about 75 percent water.
 There aren’t any pain receptors here, though pressures and growths can have serious implications on health and lifestyle in other ways.